• Skip to primary navigation

 • Meat Thermometer - This is a great tool to ensure your steaks are cooked to the desired temperature.
 I used my ThermoPro Wireless Monitoring Meat Thermometer to keep track and cook to the desired temperature.
 For completely wireless probes, use the highly-rated ThermoPro TempSpike.

 • Large Mixing Bowl - Used to toss the roasted vegetables to season and mix it with the grated cheese and rosemary later in the recipe.
-Try and invest in the highly rated and trusted OXO Good Grips 3-Piece Stainless Steel Mixing Bowl Set.
+Try to invest in the highly rated and trusted OXO Good Grips 3-Piece Stainless Steel Mixing Bowl Set.

 • Parchment Paper or Silicone Liner - Used for easy cleanup when using the sheet pan.
 I used a generic French Silpat from the Amazon Basics line for this recipe.
 These silicone liners are great for easy cleaning and reducing waste.